 We are company number 3567687 registered in UK.

-Our registered office is Inpharmation House, The Common, Stokenchurch, HP14 3UH, UK.
+Our registered office is Evidence House, Stokenchurch Business Park, Ibstone Road, Stokenchurch, HP14 3FE, UK

 In this document, “we”, “our”, or “us” refer to Inpharmation Ltd.

 1. This is to let you know our policy about all information that we record about you.
 It sets out the conditions under which we may process any information that we collect from you or that you provide to us.
 It covers information that could identify you (“personal information”) and information that could not.
 In the context of the law and this policy, “process” means collect, store, transfer, use or otherwise act on information.

 2. If there are one or more points below with which you are not happy, your only recourse is to leave our website immediately.

 3. We take seriously the protection of your privacy and confidentiality.
 We understand that all visitors to our website are entitled to know that their personal data will not be used for any purpose unintended by them, and that it will not fall into the hands of a third party.